kevSchmidt/snake-game/README.md

 ![](./img/snake.png)

 ## How does it works?
-- To be able to create our game, we have to make use of HTML <canvas> .
+- To be able to create our game, we have to make use of HTML canvas.
 This is what is used to draw graphics using JavaScript.

 - To make our canvas visible, we draw a 32 boxes.